leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/transform/limit_distance.rst

 Target
    :ref:`ui-data-id` used to select the constraint's target, and is not functional (red state) when it has none.

 Distance
    This number field sets the limit distance, i.e. the radius of the constraining sphere.

-Reset Distance
+   Reset Distance ``X``
       When clicked, this small button will reset the *Distance* value, so that it corresponds to the actual distance between the owner and its target (i.e. the distance before this constraint is applied).

 Clamp Region
    The *Limit Mode* select menu allows you to choose how to use the sphere